petersbob/petersbob.github.io/index.md

 ## Hello

-I am a software engineer working in Minneapolis.
+I am a software engineer working from the Minneapolis/Saint Paul area.
 I went to school at [St. Olaf College](https://wp.stolaf.edu/) and I am originally from North Dakota.

-I spend a lot of time right now writing and learning about Go and Javascript.
-I also like dabbling in writing shaders, WebGL, and learning about ray tracers when I find the time.
+I have experience working in many different technologies including (but not limited to) Go, Javascript, Python, Docker, K8s, PostgreSQL, MySQL, and AWS.
+When I find the time I like dabbling in writing shaders, WebGL, and learning about ray tracers.

-While not doing the above, I enjoy listening to podcasts, watching movies, and being active (biking, running, etc).
+While not doing the above, I enjoy biking and listening to podcasts.

 ### You can find my resume here: